 Irish Aid Fellowships are funded as part of Ireland's wider development cooperation budget.
 They are awarded through a number of 'strands', each of which has a different focus in terms of eligible countries and subject areas, as summarised below.
 A detailed outline of each strand and relevant documentation can be accessed using the links on this page.

-Fellowships are awarded for full-time study at Masters level, with a focus on courses that are relevant to Irish Aid's development objectives in a fellow's home country.
+Fellowships are awarded for full-time study at Masters level at an Irish higher level institution, with a focus on courses that are relevant to Irish Aid's development objectives in a fellow's home country.
 On completion, fellowship recipients are committed to resume work and put their acquired skills into good use for the benefit of their home countries.

 The eligibility criteria for each strand should be studied carefully.
 Applications will not be considered unless all eligibility criteria have been met.